PontaMedia/brandcaptcha-plugin-wordpress/readme.md

 ##Installation

-- Upload the `wp-recaptcha` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-brandcaptcha` folder to the `/wp-content/plugins/` directory
-- Activate the plugin through the `Plugins` menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress

 ##Requirements